usuaero/MachUpX/How_To_Create_Input_Files.md

 Density: "slug/ft^3", "kg/m^3"
 Weight: "lbf", "N"

+Except for angular measurements, the first unit listed is the default for "English" units.
+The second is the default for "SI".
+For angular measurements, the default is always degrees.

-## Scene Object
+### Scene Object
 The following are tags which can be specified in the scene JSON object.
 NOTE: all keys not marked as optional are required.
 Key values typed in all capitals between carats (e.g. <KEY_VALUE>) are to be deterimined by the user.

     "tag" : (string, optional)
         A note on the specific input.
+Does not affect execution.

     "run" : (dict, optional)
         Gives the analyses MachUp is to run.
-The following keys are available:
+This must be specified if the input file is being passed as a command line argument to MachUp.
+Otherwise, MachUp will return without performing any calculations.
+If this input file is being given to the API, this does not affect execution.

         "forces" : ()